multinettt/ARC-9_BOCW/README.md

 # ARC-9 BOCW

-Super early in development weapon pack for [ARC-9](https://github.com/HaodongMo/ARC-9)
+Early in development weapon pack for [ARC-9](https://github.com/HaodongMo/ARC-9)

 Because of the sheer size of individual weapons, this pack and repository will be split into different weapon classes in the future.